Parole termination resources

 What’s the latest on U4U?

 As of Jan.
-28, 2025, DHS has paused the Uniting for Ukraine (U4U) program.
-The program is not accepting new applications, pending applications will not be processed, and no new travel authorizations are being issued.
+28, 2025, the U.S. government has paused the Uniting for Ukraine (U4U) program.
+No new U4U applications are being accepted, pending cases won’t be processed, and no new travel authorizations are being issued.

 How does the termination of parole status for CHNV beneficiaries affect their employment authorization?